Magnetized Thick Disks around Boson Stars: Results

 \paragraph{$\omega=0.798, \ell_0 = -4.5M:$} This solution is in the non-magnetized case composed of a two-centered disk connected by a cusp.
 As shown in Fig.~\ref{fig:Density_0.798_-4.5}, the equatorial density of the mildly and strong magnetized solution only possesses one maximum and no minimum.
-Since maxima of the density curve mark disk centers and minima mark cusps, the two-centered disk in the non-magnetized solution becomes a one-centered disk without a cusp for a mildly and strong magnetization.
-For all radial values greater than the non-magnetized inner center the density is monotonically decreasing in correspondence to the magnetization parameter.
-Since the local extreme points vanish for stronger magnetized disks, there must be a threshold value $\beta_0$, below which only one centered solutions exist, the disk topology is therefore dependent on the magnetization.
+Therefore the density cusp and outer density center vanish, resulting in a change of disk morphology from a two-torus solution to a one-torus solution.
+For all radial values greater than the inner disk center of the non-magnetized solution, the density is monotonically decreasing in correspondence to the magnetization parameter.
+Since the local extreme points vanish for strongly magnetized disks, there must be a threshold value $\beta_0$, below which only one-torus solutions exist, the disk topology is therefore dependent on the magnetization parameter.
 Fig.~\ref{fig:threshold_0.798_-4.5} shows an analysis of density curves for magnetization parameters close to this threshold value.
-The cusp and outer center converge to one location for the threshold value $\beta_0 \approx 1.757$, which marks a saddle point of the density curve.
-Since the pressure gradients vanish, the motion at this location is geodesic and of unstable nature (Fig.~\ref{fig:threshold_0.798_-4.5} (b)).
-As seen in Fig.~\ref{fig:Torus_0.798_-4.5} the disk gets compactified towards the inner center and the contour lines of the equidensity surfaces close to the center are of circular shape and smaller in diameter compared to the contour lines of lower density, which have a greater extent and possess a teardrop-like shape. \\
+The density cusp and outer density center converge to one location for the threshold value $\beta_0 \approx 1.757$, which marks a saddle point of the density curve (Fig.~\ref{fig:threshold_0.798_-4.5} (b)).
+As seen in Fig.~\ref{fig:Torus_0.798_-4.5} the disk gets compactified towards the inner density center and the contour lines of the equidensity surfaces close to the center are of circular shape and smaller in diameter compared to the contour lines of lower density, which have a greater extent and possess a teardrop-like shape. \\